 Meridian Star reporter Whitney Downard sits with the CEO of Citizens National Bank and discusses 'The Power of Local,' supporting communities and the role of banking in Meridian.

 Sports reporter Elton Hayes sits down with Gwynn Grant, a Division I Hall of Fame basketball player and parent of four, to talk about raising college athletes.
 Grant, who is the cross country coach at Choctaw Central High School, also shares her sports story.
 To nominate someone for Star Ne…

 This Week's Circulars

-Arrangements were incomplete at Berry and Gardner Funeral Home for Mr. John Horne, 77, of Meridian, who died Friday, April 3, 2020 at Merit Health, Brandon.
+Arrangements are incomplete at Berry & Gardner Funeral Home for Mr. Price, 65, of Enterprise, who died Wednesday, July 1, 2020, at Anderson Regional Medical Center.

 - COVID-19 related closings, changes in East Mississippi

 - No new COVID-19 cases reported in Lauderdale County